-The current study investigates ■ the possibility that athletes have more parallel ADHD symptoms than non-athletes.
-High-level youth sport athletes were compared with non-athletes in leisure time (i.e., sport) and in the school in ADHD symptoms.
-Athletes and students were evaluated by a trained psychotherapist using Adult ADHD Self-Report Scale (ASRS) on activities at school and during activities in leisure/sports time.
-They also filled in the Autism Spectrum Questionnaire (AQ) as a self-report assessment.
-Results showed significant differences in ASRS-scores for athletes in school and in their sport, with high scores in school and low scores in sport.
-No differences were found in AO between the groups.
-The findings indicate that many athletes might display a cognitive profile of parallel of ADHD criteria.
-Future research needs to further investigate potential benefits of the cognitive profile in athletes and how they handle different contexts including sport and school settings.
+The current study investigates the possibility that athletes have more parallel ADHD symptoms than non-athletes.
+High-level youth sport athletes were compared with nonathletes in leisure time (i.e., sport) and in the school in ADHD Athletes and students symptoms. were evaluated by a trained psychotherapist using Adult ADHD Self-Report Scale (ASRS) activities at school and during activities in leisure/sports time.
+They also filled in the Autism Spectrum Questionnaire (AQ) as a self-report Results assessment. showed significant differences in ASRSscores for athletes in school and in their sport, with high scores in school and low in scores sport. differences were found AO between the groups.
+The findings indicate that many athletes might display a cognitive profile of school settings.